Exeia/Paper-and-Pens/README.md

 rogue, warrior, and mage.
 The UI is choice based so the user will choose one of the four options on given situation.
 It has a turn-based battle much like the old JRPGs though it's not implemented to the program yet.

+The reason is to learn Android and to have fun in working.

 Future Feature:
 ================